113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

 ## ibmcloud account org-role-unset
 {: #ibmcloud_account_org_role_unset}

 Remove an organization role from a user.
-This operation can be performed only by an organization manager.
+This operation can be run by an organization manager.
 ```
 ibmcloud account org-role-unset USER_NAME ORG_NAME ORG_ROLE [-r, --region REGION]
 ```